-It’s normal to feel upset, anxious, or extremely uncomfortable when we encounter difficult content.
+Feeling upset, anxious, or extremely uncomfortable when we encounter difficult content is normal.
 Having a strong reaction to information that is generally considered troubling or difficult information is normal.
-Learning how to self-regulate (aka “calm down”) after being exposed to difficult content is part of normal emotional development.
+Learning to self-regulate (aka “calm down”) after exposure to difficult content is part of normal emotional development.

 Trauma triggers are different.

-Additionally, a person who is triggered usually has some awareness that they are upset, but won’t recognize it as a trigger.
-If they are aware they are triggered, the individual is often confused about why they are triggered.
-Therapy, along with my educational worksheet on locating triggers, can be helpful to identify and process through trauma triggers.
+A person who is triggered usually has some awareness that they are unwell but won’t recognize it as a trigger.
+If theyaware they are triggered, the individual is often confused about why they are triggered.
+The self-awareness to recognize being triggered while actively experiencing a trauma trigger and the capacity to communicate about that state is generally a skill gained through effective trauma processing.
+Therapy – and my educational worksheet on locating triggers – can help in identifying and processing through trauma triggers.

 Troubling Topics and Triggers: A Venn Diagram

-In a culture where we are using WAY more mental health lingo day today than previous generations, and growing a cultural familiarity with the DSM-5 (the psychological diagnosis manual) that would leave Freud in fascinated horror, I think it’s important to actually normalize getting really upset in response to things that should be really upsetting.
-That’s not pathology, it’s humanity.
+Collectively, we are using WAY more mental health language today than in previous generations.
+Combined with a cultural familiarity with the DSM-5 (the psychological diagnosis manual) that would leave Freud in fascinated horror, it shouldn’t be surprising that many individuals tend to assign pathologizing words to reactions that are actually pretty healthy.
+I think it’s essential to normalize getting really upset in response to things that should be really upsetting.
+That’s not pathology; it’s humanity.

 “Trigger” is a tricky word in our psych-savvy modern language.
-It feels familiar to most English speakers, so as we’re culturally starting to talk more about mental health, it’s not surprising that it’s a word that often gets used without an understanding of what “trigger” actually means in a mental health context.
+It feels familiar to most English speakers.
+As we’re starting to talk more about mental health culturally, it’s not surprising that it’s a word that often gets used without understanding what “trigger” actually means in a mental health context.
 Here’s a doodle on the difference between something that causes emotional discomfort and a trauma trigger.

-Learning to recognize triggers as we work through trauma is not so we can carefully and precisely avoid them.
-Instead, naming triggers as we work through trauma is all about growing awareness of how we are impacted, developing skills to help soothe ourselves, and creating a game plan so that we can find ways to return to ourselves after a trauma trigger.
+It’s important to note that learning to recognize triggers as we work through trauma is not so we can carefully and precisely avoid them.
+Instead, naming triggers as we work through trauma is about growing awareness of how we are impacted, developing skills to help soothe ourselves, and creating a game plan to find ways to return to ourselves after a trauma trigger.
 With time and practice, triggers can shrink from giant trapdoors in our path down to little puddles we know how to splash through.

 For some trauma-survivor advocates, trigger warnings are promoted as a way to navigate difficult topics as potential triggers, but are they actually helpful?
 New research presents evidence that Trigger Warnings may actually have the opposite of the intended effect.